devovevo/P3-linear-swe-solver-solutions/README.md

 # Discretizing the Problem in Time

 Now that we're able to compute our spatial derivatives, how do we step our equations forward in time?
-Re-arranging our linear SWE equations, we see that the derivatives of each of our variables with respect to time is given by
+Re-arranging our linear SWE equations, we see that the derivatives of each of our variables with respect to time are given by

 $$
 \begin{align*}